bgporter/cello/README.md

 ### Excluding Listeners

-It's also common to want to send update callbacks to all listeners except one -- for example, if I have a bit of code that's setting a value and that code is also listening to the value, there's no need to receive a callback; the code already knows what the new value is.
+It's also common to want to send update callbacks to all listeners except one &mdash; for example, if I have a bit of code that's setting a value and that code is also listening to the value, there's no need to receive a callback; the code already knows what the new value is.
 The `cello::Value` class provides a method `void excludeListener (juce::ValueTree::Listener* listener)` for this purpose.

 ## Objects